Hopding/NoidMAT-1.8.9/README.md

 # NoidMAT-1.8.9
 A Minecraft Forge Mod For Automating Minecraft

 NoidMAT (Noid Minecraft Automation Tool) is an extensible Minecraft Forge mod designed to automate as much as possible of Minecraft's survival mode.
+NoidMAT operates on both singleplayer and multiplayer, even on completely vanilla multiplayer servers.
 Instructions on its installation and use can be found in the README for the current [release](https://github.com/Hopding/NoidMAT-1.8.9/releases/).

 By default, NoidMAT is currently able to:
  * Build walls